-26.1.
-Staff recognise that children may have a social worker due to safeguarding or welfare needs and this can cause them to have barriers with attendance, behaviour, learning and mental health.
+- 26.1.
+Staff recognise that children may have a social worker due to safeguarding or welfare needs and this can cause them to have barriers with attendance, behaviour, learning and mental health. - 26.2.

-- 26.2.
 Lent Rise will share information with a social worker for any child whom they are supporting to ensure decisions are made in the best interests of the child. - 26.3.
-Informed decisions will be made by staff with regards to safeguarding for those children who are being supported by a social worker.
+Informed decisions, will be made by staff with regards to safeguarding for those children who are being supported by a social worker. - 26.4 The Virtual School lead the support for this cohort of children and Lent Rise will work in partnership with them and the Local Authority to improve outcomes for these children.